You are using an outdated browser. Upgrade your browser today for a better experience of this site and many others.

 A capital gain arises when certain capital (or 'chargeable') assets are sold at a profit.
 The gain is the sale proceeds (net of selling costs) less the purchase price (including acquisition costs).

-An individual's qualifying gains for investors' relief are subject to a lifetime cap of £10 million.
+An individual’s qualifying gains for IR are subject to a lifetime cap of £10 million.

 Capital gains can arise in many other situations.
 Some of these, such as gains on Enterprise Investment Scheme and Venture Capital Trust shares, and deferred gains on share for share or share for loan note exchanges, can be complex.
 Please talk to us before making any decisions.